Are you ready to kickstart your music career?

 - Some companies even have their own line of exclusive software.

-The software or DAW may be intimidating to look at, especially if you are a beginner, but with a little practice and playing around with it, it will be very easy and convenient to use!
+The software or DAW may be intimidating to look at, especially if you’re a beginner, but it’s definitely worth learning.
+Just remember to practice!

 Set A Budget

-Audio interfaces come at varying prices, although there are some really cheap ones that provide high-quality audio.
+You can find audio interfaces at varying prices, although there are some really cheap ones that provide high-quality audio.

-You will have a wide price range, from less than 100$ to more than 1000$, and a lot of choices to pick from.
+You’ll be looking at a wide price range, from less than 100$ to more than 1000$.

-Assuming you have enough money for the interface itself, you may want to consider other factors, such as extra hardware, extra microphones, more instruments.
+Assuming you have enough money for the interface itself, you may want to consider other factors, like extra hardware, extra microphones, more instruments.

-These will obviously require much more money, so it is best to think about what kind of project you are working on and then plan out your budget accordingly.
+These will obviously be pricier, so I suggest thinking about what kind of project you are working on and then plan out your budget accordingly.